 - Complete a background check through the Background Verified Inspector Program.

 - Demonstrate mastery of the ASHI Standard of Practice and Code of Ethics education modules.

 - After your first year, you must begin to earn 20 ASHI-approved continuing education credits.

-For experienced Home Inspectors who want to strengthen their technical knowledge, the ASHI Inspector level of membership is the ideal next step on the path with ASHI.
+For experienced Home Inspectors who want to strengthen their technical knowledge, the ASHI Inspector membership level is the ideal next step with ASHI.
 This level provides an invaluable opportunity for enhancing your practice and continuing education.